-The Lady of the White House quilt block is a variation on the simple pinwheel design.
+The Lady of the White House quilt block is an uncomplicated variation on the basic pinwheel design.

 Simple strip piecing techniques and quick pieced half square triangles makes it a cinch to create it's whirly-twirly goodness.